San Marcuola: History

 For the right side, Tintoretto painted Christ Washing the Disciples' Feet but it is now at either Museo del Prado in Madrid or the Shipley Art Gallery.

 Its place at San Marcuola is occupied now by a copy by Carlo Ridolfi.

-The grave of 18th century German composer Johann Adolph Hasse is located in San Marcuola.
+The graves of 18th century German composer Johann Adolph Hasse and of his wife, the Italian mezzo-soprano Faustina Bordoni, are located in San Marcuola.

 The church gives its name to the San Marcuola vaporetto stop on the Grand Canal.